hilaryrowe/documentation3/dashboardTab/usingTheOeeDashboard.md

 # Using the Dashboard Tab
- On the Dashboard Tab, a typical workflow follows these steps:
+ On the Dashboard Tab, a typical workflow for a manager follows these steps:

- 1. Use the Filter Bar to select your asset and date range and click Update to refresh the view.
+ 1. Use the Filter Bar to select an asset and date range and click Update to refresh the view.
  2. Review the data presented for any areas of concern.
  3. Drill down into the data for any areas identified as concerns.